Frequently Asked Questions

 Do you get many cancellations?

 Cancellations do happen from time to time but they are not predictable.
 Any vacancy created by cancellation is immediately available, first come first serve, to the next requester.
+You can visit the “Availability” page of the website to check for vacancies.

 When do we need to make reservations to make sure we get the nights we want?